 Dick returned to Prescott two years ago, where he is happily engaged in, among other things, rehabilitating the riparian woodland and meadow on the acre of Aspen Creek on which he lives.

 In 1989, a bulldozer began carving out new home sites at the foot of Thumb Butte, a cherished scenic historic landmark overlooking the City of Prescott.
 Alarmed citizens contacted the Trust for Public Land which, assisted in establishing the Central Arizona Land Trust (CALT) as the first local land trust in northern Arizona.
 Funds were raised through the “Save the Butte” capital campaign to purchase the land as open space for the City of Prescott with CALT holding the perpetual conservation easement to ensure that the scenic vistas of Thumb Butte are protected forever.

-CALT works in six counties throughout Central Arizona, including Yavapai, Coconino, Mohave, Navajo, Apache, and Maricopa.
-Our efforts to protect important open lands encompass a broad range of landscapes from Arizona's Sonoran and Mohave Deserts to rolling grasslands and high mountain forests.
+CALT works in three counties throughout Central Arizona, including Yavapai, Coconino, and Maricopa.
+Our efforts to protect important open lands encompass a broad range of landscapes from Arizona's Sonoran Desert to rolling grasslands and high mountain forests.
 Our efforts also include the Mogollon Rim, the Central Highlands, and the Colorado Plateau region.
-Our service area encompasses the headwaters of Arizona's greatest rivers, including the Verde, Salt, Bill Williams, Agua Fria, and the Little Colorado.
-Some of Arizona's most productive pine forests, rangelands and agricultural areas are found here, supporting local economies in a number of vibrant towns and small cities.
+Our service area contains some of Arizona's greatest rivers, including the Verde, Salt, and Agua Fria.
+Arizona's most productive pine forests, rangelands and agricultural areas are found here, supporting local economies in a number of vibrant towns and small cities.

 The most commonly used land protection tool is a conservation easement.
 As a voluntary agreement between the landowner and the land trust, the conservation easement defines the limitations on development to accomplish the goals of protection for each property.